 Students who have not met program admission requirements or have been denied admission to the program may appeal in writing to the Appeals Committee.
-Further appeals relating to issues of due process may be made to the college Academic Standards Committee.
+Further appeals relating to issues of due process may be made to the university Academic Standards Committee.

 Class rosters are checked each semester to determine if all of the students enrolled are eligible to be in that class.
 Students who are not eligible are informed of their deficiency and are told that they will be dropped from the course(s) unless they become eligible or are granted permission by the Appeals Committee to stay in the course(s).

 Below are some of the primary reasons students file appeals and advice on what to do should you not meet the admission criteria:

 If your GPA is below a 2.5, you should do the following: